PBosc/Boot2Root/writeup1.md

 NO SPACE IN THE PASSWORD (password is case sensitive).
 ```
 Let's reverse the binary to get the password more easily.

+#### 2.1.1 Bomb Defusal
-1. First password
+1. **First password**
    The first one is easy and just strcmp on `Public speaking is very easy.` so we just enter it.

-2. Second password
+2. **Second password**
    The second password is a math check that multiplies things in weird way in a loop, answer is easy to understand: `1 2 6 24 120 720`

-3. Third password
+3. **Third password**
    Third one gets an int, a char and another int at the end then enters a switch statement.
    By looking at the code, we see that the right combination is: `0 q 777`

-4. Fourth password
+4. **Fourth password**
    Fourth one gets an int, passes it through a Fibonacci sequence and compares the result to 55 so we need to input the index of 55 in the Fibonacci sequence, it being `9`.

-5. Fifth password
+5. **Fifth password**
    Fifth phase is encrypting the string we give it and compares the output with "giants", we simply reverse it and check which characters we have to input to get the right output with a Python script (`script/phase_5.py`): `opekmq`

-6. Sixth password
+6. **Sixth password**
    The sixth phase is more complex.
 We can figure out it is doing stuff with a 6 element linked list that is loaded in memory.
    With gdb, we try to find what is the content of the linked list and we get :

    0x804b26c <node1>:      0x000000fd      0x00000001      0x0804b260

    0x804b260 <node2>:      0x000002d5      0x00000002      0x0804b254

    0x804b254 <node3>:      0x0000012d      0x00000003      0x0804b248

    0x804b248 <node4>:      0x000003e5      0x00000004      0x0804b23c

    0x804b23c <node5>:      0x000000d4      0x00000005      0x0804b230

    0x804b230 <node6>:      0x000001b0      0x00000006      0x00000000

    it seems like the linked list contains 3 items: data, index and next

    After being converted to ints, the linked list looks like:

    `253` -> `725` -> `301` -> `997` -> `212` -> `432`

    The phase waits for 6 int inputs and first checks that there is no duplicates and that all numbers are between 1 and 6.
 The code sorts out the linked list based on the arguments you arguments you give it.
 Each argument represents a node to place at position n, n being the index of the argument.
    For example, if the original list of values is:
    `253` -> `725` -> `301` -> `997` -> `212` -> `432`

    Then, `6 5 4 3 2 1` will give:

    `432` -> `212` -> `997` -> `725` -> `253`

    So we need to find the right order in which to place the node elements.
 After investigation, we understand that the program wants to have the nodes sorted in reverse order.

    So we need to take the highest to lowest indexes:

    `4 2 6 3 1 5`

 Now we have:
 ```